awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

 ### EC2 Instance\-launch Lifecycle Action<a name="launch-lifecycle-action"></a>

-Auto Scaling moved an instance to a `Pending:Wait` state due to a lifecycle hook\.
+Amazon EC2 Auto Scaling moved an instance to a `Pending:Wait` state due to a lifecycle hook\.

 **Event Data**
 The following is example data for this event\.